DualSubs

 What this tool does

-DualSubs helps you create dual subtitles (two languages at once) and convert subtitles from SRT to ASS.
-You can also translate subtitles with AI while keeping the original timings.
+DualSubs helps you create dual subtitles, convert SRT to ASS, and translate subtitles with AI while keeping original timings.

 Who is this for?